-22.6 Progression within Phase 2:
+22.7 Progression within Phase 2:

-• The maximum duration within which to successfully complete phase 2 shall be six semesters.
+- The maximum duration within which to successfully complete Phase 2 shall be six semesters - Once progressed to Phase 2, a student shall not retake passed Phase 1 courses in order to improve his/her grades - A student shall progress within the academic year from semester to semester subject to passing any pre-requisite courses - If a student fails one or more courses in a semester, they shall re-sit a comprehensive exam, scheduled at the end of each semester.
+A remedial/coaching program may be organized by the course coordinator before the re-sit examination.

-- Once progressed to phase 2, a student shall not retake passed phase 1 courses in order to improve his/her grades - A student shall progress within the academic year from semester to semester subject to passing any pre-requisite courses. - If a student fails one or more courses in a semester, they shall re-sit the endcourse exam during the summer break.
-A remedial/coaching program should be organized before the re-sit examination. - A student may re-sit an examination only once in any academic year. - At the end of the re-sit; - o If a student fails 1 or 2 courses, they may carry over the failed courses to year 3. - o If a student fails 3 or more courses, they must repeat the failed courses before proceeding to year 3. - Regardless of the number of courses failed, there must be sustained academic advising provided to such students.
+- The achievable grade in the resit exam should not go beyond the required grade for the student to achieve a cGPA 2.5 - At the end of the re-sit; - $\circ\quad$ If a student fails 1 or 2 courses, they may carry over the failed courses to year 3. - If a student fails 3 or more courses, they must repeat the failed courses before proceeding to year 3. - Regardless of the number of courses failed, there must be sustained academic advising provided to such students. - Please refer to Appendix (C) of the Assessment & Progression Policy for more details on Related Progression Regulations in Phase 2.

-22.7 Progression from Phase 2 to Phase 3
+22.8 Progression from Phase 2 to Phase 3

-- The maximum duration to complete phase 2 shall be six semesters. - To progress from phase 2 to phase 3 a student shall; - o Successfully complete all courses in phase 2. - o Achieve a cumulative grade point average (cGPA) of 2.5 or higher at the end of phase 2. - Pass the "comprehensive course" at the end of phase 2. (see separate description)
+- The maximum duration to complete Phase 2 shall be six semesters. - To progress from Phase 2 to Phase 3 a student shall; - o Successfully complete all courses in Phase 2. - Achieve a cumulative grade point average (cGPA) of 2.5 or higher at the end of Phase 2.